cvlab-epfl/gecco/README.md

 |[![View interactive examples on ShapeNet](https://img.shields.io/badge/interactive-gallery-blue)](../assets/gecco-demo/shapenet-vol.html) | ShapeNet sample gallery (not cherrypicked, may fail in Firefox) |
 |[![View interactive examples on Taskonomy](https://img.shields.io/badge/interactive-gallery-blue)](../assets/gecco-demo/taskonomy.html) | Taskonomy sample gallery (not cherrypicked, may fail in Firefox) |

-This is the official code release for the paper [GECCO: Geometrically-Conditioned Point Diffusion Models](https://arxiv.org/abs/2303.05916).
-It contains two implementations: using JAX and PyTorch.
-The experiments described in the paper were carried out with a JAX codebase.
-Unfortunately the JAX ecosystem is in a state of constant flux, meaning the package will only work with specific dependency versions, making it difficult to use for future work.
-For the convenience of the community we also provide a PyTorch reimplementation, as a starting point for future work.
-In short: if you want to reproduce the numbers (possibly on a different dataset): use JAX.
-If you want to modify/extend this work - use PyTorch.

 ## Usage
 This section contains only infomation shared between the JAX and PyTorch version.
 For details see the README in each respective package.